NextronSystems/thor-util-manual/usage/upgrade-and-updates.rst

 THOR TechPreview Version
 ------------------------

-To upgrade your current version to the TechPreview version, use the following command:
+To upgrade your current version to the TechPreview version, use this command:

 .. code:: doscon